SAP/cloud-sdk-ios-fiori-ar/README.md

 ##### Composing the scene

-1. Open the Reality Composer app and create a scene with the image or object anchor
+1. Open the Reality Composer app and create a scene with an image or object anchor
 2. Choose an image or scan an object and give the scene a name e.g. ExampleScene
 3. Place spheres in the desired position
 4. Preview in AR to fine tune